Read this article to learn more about the best foods for 9-month-old babies.

 Here are some of the best baby foods for 9-month-olds:

 - Non-citrus fruits — Fruits are a great way to provide a sweet snack for your baby without any added sugar.
-For now, stay away from citrus varieties and stick to fruits like apples, pears, mango, papaya, bananas, and peaches.
+For now, stay away from citrus and stick to fruits like apples, pears, mango, papaya, bananas, and peaches.

 - Bread — As long as your baby doesn’t have any food allergies, you can give them bread.
 Try to give them whole grain bread, since it’s more nutritious than white bread.

-- Vegetables — Your 9-month-old baby can eat vegetables in many different ways.
+- Vegetables — Your 9-month-old baby can eat vegetables prepared many different ways.
 From pureed carrots or roasted cauliflower to fresh leafy greens, offer your baby different vegetables to see what they like best.

 Love Flo and highly recommend it to everyone!
 I'm pregnant because Flo helped me track my period and ovulation.